Best Online Criminal Justice Programs in District Of Columbia (2026)

 How does Criminal Justice pay in District Of Columbia compare to other states?

-District Of Columbia salaries are approximately 33.8% higher than the national average for criminal justice roles.
+District Of Columbia offers competitive wages for criminal justice professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes District Of Columbia a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for criminal justice in District Of Columbia?